AndriiShkelebei/ecommerce-powerbi-dashboard/README.md

 The business experienced rapid growth in 2017, followed by a plateau in 2018.
 At the same time, most high-revenue categories show low repeat purchase rates, typically between 1–3%.

-This indicates that the business relies primarily on new customers and one-time purchases rather than building a returning customer base.
+Overall, the data suggests that the business relies primarily on new customers and one-time purchases rather than building a returning customer base.

-### Delivery Impact
- Delayed orders: **~2.6 avg rating**
- On-time orders: **~4.2 avg rating**

-→ Delivery strongly affects customer satisfaction
-→ But does NOT explain low retention

-### Growth Pattern
- Rapid growth in 2017
- Plateau in 2018 (~6000–7000 customers/month)

-### Category Analysis
- Most high-revenue categories have **low repeat purchase rates (1–3%)** High-retention categories do not generate significant revenue

 ---

 ## Key Finding

-Low retention is **not caused by delivery issues or tracking errors**.
+Low retention is not caused by delivery issues or tracking errors.

-It reflects real customer behavior and a business model heavily dependent on **one-time purchases and continuous acquisition of new customers**.
+It reflects real customer behavior and a business model heavily dependent on one-time purchases and continuous acquisition of new customers.

-This creates a **non-scalable growth model** — once new customer acquisition slows down, growth stagnates.
+This creates a non-scalable growth model — once new customer acquisition slows down, growth stagnates.

 ---

 ## Business Impact

- Heavy dependence on new customers increases marketing costs Low retention limits long-term revenue growth
+- Heavy dependence on new customers increases marketing costs
+- Low retention limits long-term revenue growth
- Growth becomes unstable and difficult to scale Customer experience issues (e.g. delivery delays) reduce satisfaction but are not the root cause
+- Growth becomes unstable and difficult to scale
+- Delivery issues reduce satisfaction but are not the root cause

 ---

 ## Recommendations

- Improve post-purchase engagement (email, promotions, loyalty programs) Increase cross-category exposure to encourage repeat purchases Focus on categories with higher repeat potential Continue improving delivery performance to maintain customer satisfaction Track retention as a core business KPI
+- Improve post-purchase engagement (email, promotions, loyalty programs)
+- Increase cross-category exposure to encourage repeat purchases
+- Focus on categories with higher repeat potential
+- Continue improving delivery performance
+- Track retention as a core business KPI

 ---